The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 While Moses was not a “preacher of righteousness” or an apostle, he was a prophet and a judge, and the first man God raised up to lead Israel.
 Perhaps you have never thought of Moses as one who preached the gospel.
 Yet, the Bible reveals that he did, to ancient Israel, when they were in the wilderness.
 We saw that Genesis 12:3 refers to the gospel, as does Numbers 24:17-19, and both were recorded by Moses.

-Acts 3:22 plainly states Moses foretold that God would raise up Jesus Christ as a great Prophet (Deut.
-18:15) to preach to the whole world (Acts 3:23) at His Return!
+Acts 3:22 plainly states Moses foretold that God would raise up a prophet (Deut.
+18:15) to preach the Kingdom of God to the whole world (Acts 3:23) before Christ’s return!
 Most are only familiar with Moses leading Israel out of Egypt, and are completely ignorant of how God used him in this way.

 Hebrews 3:9 and 4:2 also demonstrate that Moses preached the gospel to ancient Israel.
 “For unto us was the gospel preached, as well as unto them [ancient Israel]” (4:2).
 These verses, with Acts 3, show that this included the period all the way up to—and through—Samuel!